The Influential West African Empire of Ife during Medieval Times

 Image III (Bottom Right): Ife Empire. c.
 1200 – 1420 AD.
 The Ife Empire during the mid-14th century.

 The origins of the Ife Kingdom started in the 9th century, but the Ife Kingdom became a powerful empire from 1200 to 1420 AD.
 Ife rose to power through trade with the Sahelian and the forest states.
 The capital of the Ife Empire was Ile-Ife, which was one of the largest urban centers in the 14th century in West Africa, and it is estimated that Ile-Ife had a population of 70,000 to 105,000 people.
+The Opa River is ancient, and it originates in the Ife hills in this tropical-savannah region of Central Yorubaland.
+The river influences its hydrologic characteristics, because geologically, the Opa River's catchment area is underlain by crystalline basement rocks, comprising granite, gneiss, and schist.
+The river flows through the royal and sacred Kingdom of Ife, and the present-day Obafemi Awolowo University campus.
+The Opa River spans about 25 mi (40 km) in length.

-At the height of Ife’s power during the 14th century, the Ife Empire extended across around 186 miles, and encompassed the kingdoms of Owu, Jebba, Tada, and Oyo in the north, and Great Benin and Ijebu in the south.
+At the height of Ife’s power during the 14th century, the Ife Empire extended across around 186 mi (300 km), and encompassed the kingdoms of Owu, Jebba, Tada, and Oyo in the north, and Great Benin and Ijebu in the south.
 Ife’s cultural influence spread far westward to the southwestern region of present-day Togo.
 As the Ife Empire grew, it became more ethnically diverse, especially the northern parts of the Ife Empire around the Niger River.
 In the Oyo Kingdom region of the Ife Empire, Oyo had multiple other African ethnic groups or tribes such as the Nupe, Ìbàrìbá, and various Songhai peoples like the Zarma subgroup, who were the most prominent.
 Although Yoruba was the main language of the Ife Empire, there were also various spoken dialects and languages.
 These various ethnic groups or tribes all migrated to the Ife Empire for commercial and resource opportunities.
 The Zarma of the Songhai were the main carriers of Yoruba goods into the Sahel region of West Africa during the Classical period of Ife, and showed a great amount of political and religious influence.

 The Ife Empire was one of the oldest trading empires in West Africa, and an early partner in the trans-Saharan trade.
 One of the Ife’s earliest trade routes was up the Niger River to the Songhai kingdom of Gao, and the route became active as early as the 9th century.
 The Gao Kingdom later eventually became the capital of the Songhai Empire during the 15th and 16th centuries.
 At its height in the 16th century, the Songhai Empire was the same size as all of Europe combined.